freyxfi/freyxfi.github.io/_posts/2024-12-29-New-year-new-me.md

 13. No Fap for the whole year.
 14. Get 2k YouTube subs.
 15. Make my own web security series and upload videos on YouTube.
-16. Visit Japan alone lol.
+16. Visit Japan with my brother lol.
 17. Get my sports bike.
 18. Make a good amount of money and never share it on any social media.
-19. Travel alone to an unknown location.
+19. Travel to an unknown location with my brother.
 20. Fight on the street and not get caught.
 21. Learn 7 new things that are really awesome.
 22. Learn how to backflip.